fallen-icarus/cardano-loans/README.md

 credit-debt market.
 It is censorship-resistant, scalable, and straightforward in its design.
 Wallets and other front-ends can easily integrate the protocol into their UI, and even provide all necessary API query services.
-Endogenous price and rate discovery empowers users to create their own economy, one that is decoupled from the existing financial system, in pursuit of something more fair, equal, and accessible to all.
+Endogenous price and rate discovery empowers users to create their own economy, one that is decoupled from the existing financial system - in pursuit of something more fair, equal, and accessible to all.